awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 **To disable time zone redirection**

-1. On a directory administration WorkSpace or Amazon EC2 instance that is joined to your WorkSpaces directory, open the Group Policy Management tool \(gpmc\.msc\) and navigate to and select a GPO at the domain or domain controller level of the directory you use for your WorkSpaces\.
+1. On a directory administration WorkSpace or an Amazon EC2 instance that is joined to your WorkSpaces directory, open the Group Policy Management tool \(gpmc\.msc\) and navigate to and select a GPO at the domain or domain controller level of the directory you use for your WorkSpaces\.

 1. Choose **Action**, **Edit** in the main menu\.

 1. In the Group Policy Management Editor, choose **Computer Configuration**, **Policies**, **Administrative Templates**, **Windows Components**, **Remote Desktop Services**, **Remote Desktop Session Host**, and **Device and Resource Redirection**\.
-**Note**
-If you don't see this setting in the Group Policy Management tool, you must download and add the `.admx`/`.adml` files for your version of Windows Server to the Central Store of your domain controller for your WorkSpaces directory\.

 1. Open the **Allow time zone redirection** setting\.